dcos/dcos-docs/1.9/administration/debugging/index.md

 menu_order: 3.3
 ---

-The `dcos task exec` DC/OS CLI command allows you to execute commands inside of a task's container.
-All you will need is to be logged into the DC/OS CLI via `dcos auth login`, the ID of the task, and a running container.
-The `dcos task exec` command offers an experience very similar to [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/), without any need for SSH keys.
-The connection occurs over an HTTP stream and does not use SSH at all.
+The `dcos task exec` command allows you to execute an arbitrary command inside of a task's container and stream its output back to your local terminal.
+It offers an experience very similar to [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/), without any need for SSH keys.

 You can execute this command in any of the following four modes.